-Throughout the year, we post ideas like these for frugal living by itemizing smart ways to spend and save your money.
+Throughout the year, we post ideas for frugal living by highlighting smart ways to spend and save your money.
 Using these tips can help you keep more money in your pocket.

 Get TIPS delivered by email – yes, of course it’s FREE!
 Click here to subscribe.

 Want more?
 Check out these pages from our website:

 - New Stuff on our website this week